slint-ui/slint/tools/figma_import/README.md

 # figma_import: Figma to SixtyFPS import tool

-This tool import a design from figma into a .60 file.
+This tool imports a design from Figma into a .60 file.

 ## Get a Token from figma

-When logged in into Figma, go to "Account settings" (from the "Help and account" submenu of the hamburger menu, Or click on your name, then "Settings")
+When logged into Figma, go to "Account settings"
+(from the "Help and account" submenu of the hamburger menu, Or click on your name, then "Settings")

-In the section "Personal access tokens", click on "Create a new personal access token", enter some randeom description, and then copy the token in the yellow frame.
+In the section "Personal access tokens", click on "Create a new personal access token", enter a description of your choice, and then copy the token in the yellow frame.

 ## Exporting a file